-The answer to this question is quite simple and is based on the basic economic principles: scarcity, utility, supply and demand.
-By definition, if something is both rare (scarcity) and useful (utility), it must have value and ask for a specific price, all other things being equal.
-Like gold, Bitcoin is also rare: its offer is limited.
-The supply of bitcoin is impacted in two different ways.
-First, the Bitcoin protocol allows you to create new bitcoins at a fixed rate.
-New bitcoins are introduced to the market when miners process blocks of transactions and the pace of new coin introductions is designed to slow down over time: growth has slowed from 9.8% (2015) to 6.9% (2016) at 4.3% (2017). ).
-This can create a scenario in which demand for bitcoins increases faster than supply, which can drive up the price.
-The number of bitcoins that the system allows to exist is the second impact on the offer.
-This number is capped at 21 million, which means that once this number is reached, mining activities will no longer create new bitcoins.
-At this point, mining activities are likely to be supported by transaction costs.
+This can create a scenario in which the demand for bitcoins increases faster than the supply, which can drive up the price.
+The second impact on supply is the number of bitcoins the system allows for existing.
+This number is capped at 21 million, which means that once this number is reached, mining will no longer create new bitcoins.
+At this stage, mining will likely be borne by transaction costs.
 However, to be valuable, Bitcoin must also be useful.
 Bitcoin creates a utility in several ways.
-Like gold, bitcoin is perfectly fungible (one bitcoin is similar to another), it is divisible (you can pay someone a small fraction of bitcoin, if you wish) and easily verifiable (via the blockchain).
+Like gold, Bitcoin is perfectly fungible (one bitcoin is similar to another), it is divisible (you can pay someone a small fraction of bitcoin if you wish) and easily verifiable (via blockchain).